The Marin Rowing Association has a variety of programs for adults, whether you are new to the sport of rowing or want to jump back in a boat.

 Requirements: 1 year of rowing experience or a qualified sculler and acceptance by coach.

 This coached program is for rowers who do not have their early mornings free but can make a mid-morning practice.
-Emphasis will be on improving rowing skills and fitness level.
-Limited racing is scheduled by the Director.
-This co-ed, coached program is for rowers moving up from the Novice team or experienced rowers from another club.
-Emphasis will be on improving rowing skills and fitness level.
-Limited racing is scheduled by the Director.
-Refining and improving technical skill development is the focus of this level, with an increasing focus on fitness levels and strength requirements.
+This is a women’s coached program for rowers moving up from the Novice team or experienced rowers from another club.
+Emphasis will be on refining and improving technical skill development as well as maintaining and increasing fitness and strength.
 Basic racing skills are introduced at lower rates.
 Inter & intra club racing is encouraged to learn racing skill, and limited local racing at regattas is optional.
-These are coed programs.

 Advanced Level B